stock2shop/website/content/developers/posting-orders.md

 ---
 title: "How to Manually Post an Order to Stock2Shop"
+seoTitle: "How to Manually Post an Order to Stock2Shop using our API"
-description: "Instructions on how to send orders manually into Stock2Shop"
+seoDescription: "Instructions on how to send orders manually into Stock2Shop using our API endpoint"
 weight: 20
 draft: false
 ---